*Program is subject to minimum enrollment.

 NOTE: the Course Schedule is tentative and subject to change

-Day 4 (Friday, May 24): Oaxaca City.
-Tours of the Mercado de Abastos, Benito Juárez Market, and 20 of November Market with food sampling experiences and conversations with vendors.
+Day 4 (Friday, May 22): Oaxaca City.
+Tour of the Mercado de Abastos with food sampling experiences and conversations with vendors.

-Day 7 (Monday, May 27): Lecture on Oaxacan food traditions and tourism at the Welte Institute.
+Day 7 (Monday, May 25): Lecture on Oaxacan food traditions and tourism at the Welte Institute.
 Class discussion on maize and sampling of local dishes made from it.
 Lunch at Itanoni.
+Dinner making mole.

 General Education Information for UAlbany Students